-PONDING INSTABILITY: Refer to definitions in chapter o, Rain Loads.
+PONDING INSTABILITY: Refer to definitions in Chapter 8, Rain Loads.

-R-VALILE: A measure of the resistance to heat flow through a roof component or assembly per unit area.
+R-VALUE: A measure of the resistance to heat flow through a roof component or assembly per unit area.

 SLIPPERY SURFACE: Membranes with a smooth surface, e.g., glass, metal, or rubber.
-Membranes with an embedded aggreage and the surface are not considered a slippery surface.
+Membranes with an embedded aggregate or mineral granule surface are not considered a slippery surface.
 SLOPED ROOF SNOW LOAD: Uniform load on horizontal projection of a sloped roof, also known as the balanced load.

-VENTILATED ROOF: ROOf that allows exterior air to naturally circulate between the roof surface above and the insulation layer below.
+VENTILATED ROOF: Roof that allows exterior air to naturally circulate between the roof surface above and the insulation laper below.
 The exterior air commonly flows from the cave to the ridge.